hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/teststep.html.md

 ## Builtin check functions

-Terraform has several TestCheckFunc functions builtin for developers to use for common checks, such as verifying the status and value of a specific attribute in the resulting state.
+Terraform has several TestCheckFunc functions built in for developers to use for common checks, such as verifying the status and value of a specific attribute in the resulting state.
 Developers are encouraged to use as many as reasonable to verify the behavior of the plugin/resource, and should combine them with the